michaelchadwick/gemwarrior-ruby/README.md

 ## How to Get to Jool

+1. `ruby -v` should return `ruby 2.`something; else install [Ruby](https://www.ruby-lang.org)
+2. `gem -v` should return `2.`something; else install [RubyGems](https://rubygems.org)
-1. `gem install gemwarrior`
+2. `gem install gemwarrior`
-2. `gemwarrior`
+3. `gemwarrior`

-Run the two commands above and you'll be whisked away to Jool, ready to start or continue your quest to defeat Emerald and take back the coveted Shiny Thing(tm) that you will bring back to Queen Ruby (or will you...?).
+Run the commands above and you'll be whisked away to Jool, ready to start or continue your quest to defeat Emerald and take back the coveted Shiny Thing(tm) that you will bring back to Queen Ruby (or will you...?).

 ## In Progress, Yanno